scalacenter/scala-advent-of-code/docs/2024/puzzles/day13.md

 This problem requires you to work with equations and numbers.

-Both parts of the problem asks you to calculate the smallest number of tokens needed to win as many prizes as possible, which means to calculate the optimal number of A and B button presses.
+Both parts of the problem ask you to calculate the smallest number of tokens needed to win as many prizes as possible, which means to calculate the optimal number of A and B button presses.

-- For part 1, the question assures that buttons are pressed no more than 100 times, so it can be simply brute forced for all possible combinations.
+- For part 1, the question assures you that buttons are pressed no more than 100 times, so it can simply be brute forced for all possible combinations.
-- For part 2, the position of prize is higher by 10000000000000, which means brute-force approach is not feasible.
+- For part 2, the position of prize is higher by 10000000000000, which means a brute-force approach is not feasible.
 We need to use the power of math to calculate the optimal solution.
-  - First, describe the relation between button presses and prize position can as a multivariable equation.
+  - First, describe the relation between button presses and prize position as a multivariable equation.
-  - Then, use the algebraic properties to simplify the equation.
+  - Then, use algebraic properties to simplify the equation.
   - This way, we reduce the complexity of the problem to `O(1)`.

 ## Parsing